 Putu Jet ski riding – PWC shoes

 I absolutely love these jet-ski riding shoes.
 They are the next best thing to riding barefoot.
-There are 7 drainage holes underneath the sole and they are fully breathable so now worries with water getting into your shoe.
+There are 7 drainage holes underneath the sole and they are fully breathable so no worries with water getting into your shoe and staying there.

 - Spandex Fabri Upper

 - Rubber sole